DJY1231/TTC-report-2024/README.md

 ## Overview

-This paper analyzes TTC delay data to understand patterns and causes of de- lays.
+This paper analyzes TTC delay patterns and the cause of its delay.
 It finds buses experience the most delays, especially on certain routes, while subways have frequent undocumented delays.
 Mechanical issues, operations, and diversions are most common delay causes.
 The analysis indicates the need to reduce bus delays through more vehicles or tactics like bus bridging on certain routes.

 ## File Structure